 How to Choose a Dwarf Conifer

-Each autumn, our Garden Centers increase their supply of unique, high-quality dwarf conifers to make sure that your landscape and potted arrangements have something attractive as we enter the winter months.
-Here are a few of our favorite varieties this season:
+Each Autumn, our Garden Centers increase their supply of unique, high-quality dwarf conifers to make sure that your landscape and potted arrangements feature something attractive as we enter the Winter months.
+Here are a few of our favorite conifer varieties this season:

 Rare & Unique Dwarf Conifers

 Abies koreana ‘Golden Glow’: An adorably round specimen, this Korean Fir looks particularly modern with its neat arrangement of symmetrical needles that turn up their intense chartreuse hue during the winter months; 6’H x 12’W; full sun to part shade